Learn how to submit suspicious files found in your environment to Symantec Security Response for further review.

 Is this a secure submission site?

-Yes.
-This site uses HTTPS.
+Yes, the website uses HTTPS.
 It also takes advantage of Secure Sockets Layer (SSL) and 128-bit encryption, providing a secure method of transporting the files to Symantec.